kewh/echoCMS/README.md

 #### Installation steps

-1. Download echoCMS from [github.com/kewh/echoCMS](https://github.com/kewh/echoCMS), and ftp the cms folder to your website root folder.
+1. Download echoCMS from [github.com/kewh/echoCMS](https://github.com/kewh/echoCMS), and ftp the cms directory to your website.
 1. Navigate to cms/setup/check.php in your browser to check your server configuration is OK.
 1. Setup a database, with a name of your choice, to hold the echoCMS tables.
 Import the tables from cms/setup/setupDatabase.sql
-1. Edit cms/config/db.php with a text editor and fill in your database connection details and edit cms/config/url.php to fill in your site URL.
+1. Edit cms/config/db.php with a text editor and fill in your database connection details
+1. Edit cms/config/url.php to fill in your site URL details and the sub-directory name, if you have installed the cms in a sub-directory.
-1. Navigate to yourwebsite/cms in your browser and you should be looking at the login page.
+1. Navigate to the cms directory in your browser and you should be looking at the login page.
 Login with user: _admin@change.this_ and password: _echoCMS99_ and then select the menu items to change your password and email.
 1. Select the menu item for **configure** and set up your configuration parameters (see the Configuration section above.)

+> Note: By default the cms directory is expected to be at the top level of the root directory but it may be placed in a sub-directory.
+To do this:
+> * insert the sub-directory name in cms/config/url.php as per step 5.

+> * make the **require get.php** statements in your website pages point to the actual location of cms (see the **To Start** section above).

 ## Dependencies